 The Bear cast

-Again, The Bear cast is led by Shameless vet Jeremy Allen White.
+The Bear cast is led by Shameless actor Jeremy Allen White.
 White has also starred as Joseph Shrier in Homecoming, Josh in The Rental and Tommaso in The Birthday Cake.

 Rounding out the main cast of the series are Ebon Moss-Bachrach (Girls, The Punisher), Ayo Edebiri (Big Mouth, Hello, Goodbye and Everything in Between), Abby Elliott (Cheaper By the Dozen, Search Party) Lionel Boyce (The Jellies!) and Liza Colón-Zayas (David Makes Man, In Treatment).
 Also featured in recurring roles are Edwin Lee Gibson (Winning Time: The Rise of the Lakers Dynasty) and Matty Matheson (Workin’ Moms).